oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

 Manage Marketing Lists
 ----------------------

-The following actions are available for a marketing list from the :ref:`grid <user-guide-ui-components-grids>`:
+The following actions are available for a marketing list from the :ref:`grid <doc-grids>`:

 .. image:: ../img/marketing/list_action_icons.png